 | Check for device firmware updates | Asks each HEOS device whether a firmware update is available and shows a small โฌ FW chip in the sidebar when one is.
 Audio Hero only notifies; install the update from the official HEOS app. | On |

-| Automatically check for app updates | Periodically checks the Microsoft Store for a new Audio Hero version in the background.
-A check is always run at startup regardless. | On |
+| Automatic app update check | Periodically checks the Microsoft Store for a new Audio Hero version in the background.
+Audio Hero always checks once at startup regardless of this setting. | On |

-| Update check interval | How often background checks run: 15 minutes, 30 minutes, 1 hour, 4 hours, 1 day, or up to 7 days, in 15-minute steps. | 4 hours |
+| Update check interval | How often background checks run: from 15 minutes up to 7 days, in 15-minute steps (15 / 30 minutes, 1 / 4 hours, 1 day, etc.). | 4 hours |

 Album / service art display